FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 # Attribute Definitions

-The following table describes the attributes of all the FIXatdl XML elements.
+The following table describes the attributes of all the FIXatdl&reg; XML elements.
 The format of the attribute name is

-`<element name>/@<attribute>` where the element is one of the XML elements defined by FIXatdl.
+`<element name>/@<attribute>` where the element is one of the XML elements defined by FIXatdl&reg;.

-Since some of the attributes are overloaded due to the way the Parameter and Control elements can be extended, types of certain attributes will depend on the type of the element.
+Since some of the attributes are overloaded due to the way the `Parameter` and `Control` elements can be extended, types of certain attributes will depend on the type of the element.
 For these attributes, the conditions determining their type will be listed in their description.